jcoiner/memtest/README.md

    to relocate more ELF section types.
 I suspect we aren't completely relocating everything we need to; see comment on the STATIC macro defined in test.c

- - Test SMP a little.
-Getting SMP fully stable is not a goal, it's still experimental, but let's not make it worse.
-   * works fine in VBox
-   * it's not the reloc.c assert, removing that doesn't help
-   * try removing addr_tst1 and also the sole ASSERT in main.c
-     - no luck, still hangs
-   * try with the old (5.01) test.c
-     since its API hasn't changed at all
-     - no luck, still hangs
-     - that reduces the search space a lot
-       (assuming 5.01 stock still works)

-   * try with full old 5.01, does it work on this host?
-     - NO!
-     - the failure mode is a little different: v5.01 hangs, the new one reboots the machine.
-Neither works though.
-     - given that it works in VBox, let's say SMP mode is OK.

  - Update the version number to 6.0.
 Where does the 5.01 print from?